Customize Consent Preferences

-Sectarian Splits: The Irony of Division in Religion
+Sectarian Splits: The Irony Of Division In Religion

 Religion is fundamentally about oneness and unity.
 It is one of the greatest ironies in human history that it is through the medium of religion that the biggest divisions occur – not just between different faiths but even within the same faith.
 This phenomenon has happened almost uniformly across all religions.